OlinDataVis/launchpad_agent_based_sensing/README.md

 ### Bio_Sprites

-This file requires some knowledge of self-defined classes, parent classes, child classes, and inheritance.
-If you're not too knowledgeable on this, try to follow along, look at the file and see if you can understand what is happening, and do some research.
+This file requires some knowledge of parent classes, child classes, and inheritance.
+If you're not too knowledgeable on this, look at the file and see if you can understand what is happening, do some research, and ask for help as needed.

 This file contains the classes `Blob`, `Creature`, and `Stationary`. `Blob` is a child class of pygame's `Sprite` class, and `Creature` is a child class to `Blob`. `Stationary` is an independent class, but it does call the `Blob` class.

 ### Bio_Launchpad

 This is the run file.
-There is some structure included, since the goal of this launchpad is *not* to learn how to use pygame (feel free to explore, though!), but the rest you will be walked through for the example, and then you'll be able to use it (or toss it) however you want for the extension.
+There is some structure provided, since the goal of this launchpad is *not* to learn how to use pygame (feel free to explore, though!), and then you'll be walked through writing some more into this file for the example.
+After that, you'll be able to use it (or toss it) however you want for the extension.